The Washington State Academy of Sciences was created via the passage of Engrossed Senate Bill 5381.

 by April 30, 2007: academy files articles of incorporation.

 The organizing committee is to recommend procedures and funding requirements for receiving and disbursing funding in support of the Academy’s programs and services.
-The report is to be
+The report is to be made to the Governor and the appropriate committees of the Senate and House of Representatives by April 30, 2007.

 The bylaws or other operating guidelines are to outline procedures for selecting panels of experts to respond to Governor or legislative requests.
 The panel members are to avoid conflicts of interest, and proposed panelists must disclose any advocacy positions or financial interest, within the past ten years, related to the research at hand.